 Besides the already available statistics and observations we can handle specific requests that best suit the customers needs.
 These may include for example calculating the number of rainy days in a certain month or heat summations at a specific location.

 The weather observations are in digital form from the beginning of 1961.
 Older observations are constantly added to the database, but there are still significant gaps in term of their spatial and temporal resolution.

-Weather observations and statistics are free of charge from the beginning of 2013.
-However the Finnish Meteorological Institute will charge for the data delivery based on the time required to assemble the data.
+Even though the weather and climate data are free, the Finnish Meteorological Institute will charge for the manual data delivery, custom requests and other material that is non-open data .
 This charge is based on the laws and regulations concerning the Finnish Meteorological Institute.
 The data is delivered to the customer in the format of their choosing, usually as a ready Excel-chart sent by email.

 If requested, we also deliver weather and climate data from abroad.
 However it is usually faster and cheaper to ask for the information directly from the meteorological institute of the country in question.
 The World Meteorological Organization (WMO) maintains a list of the meteorological and hydrological institutes across the world: http://www.wmo.int/pages/members/members_en.html